 First, figure the amount of EIC without combat pay included, then figure it with the amount included.
 Whether or not the election will increase EIC depends on several factors:

 - filing status, and

 - The number of qualifying children.

-If the amount of earned income without combat pay is equal to or more than the following amounts, you will not benefit from including combat pay in earned income.
+If the amount of earned income without combat pay is equal to or more than the following amounts (shown in Publication 596), you will not benefit from including combat pay in earned income.